akveo/nebular/DEV_DOCS.md

 # Playground

-Playground is a set of modules containing all nebular examples.
+Playground is a set of modules containing all Nebular examples.

 ## Structure
 It has two base directories: `with-layout` and `without-layout`.
 All components in `with-layout` directory will be nested inside of `nb-layout` component.
 Components from `without-layout` directory will be direct children of router outlet.
 Put components into `without-layout` directory, if they don't need to or can't be children of layout component, such as a layout itself.